deniaz/react-native-workshop/README.md

 2. [Setup](#setup)

 ## Prerequisits
+Extensive documentation on how to install and get started with React Native can be found in the official [docs](https://facebook.github.io/react-native/docs/getting-started.html).
+Depending on what OS you're developing on and what target OS you have in mind, you need to install different stuff.

+The quickest way to get up and running is a Mac OS X Setup with iOS.
+On Windows and Linux only Android development is available.
+For these setup guides, please refer to the docs.

-To run React Native projects you need four things:
+TL;DR: To run React Native projects you need four things:

 1. Install Node: `brew install node`
 2. Install watchman: `brew install watchman`